drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Terphenyl to Replace the Central Val-Ile Dipeptide

-A similar design considering a terphenyl template also proved to be successful.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/terphenyl-to-replace-central-val-ile-dipeptide-fb8ab659'><i class='fa fa-play' aria-hidden='true'></i></button>A similar design considering a terphenyl template also proved to be successful.
 For example FTI-289 is a very potent inhibitor of FTase, with an IC<sub>50</sub> of 20 nM.
 Moreover, FTI-2297 (IC<sub>50</sub> = 380 nM) demonstrates the possibility of discovering inhibitors with no chiral centers.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.